-Any unscheduled interruption in our service could result in an immediate loss of revenue.
-Frequent or persistent system failures that result in the unavailability of our technology platforms or slower response times could reduce our customers' ability to access our platforms, impair our delivery of our products and services, and harm the perception of our platforms as reliable, trustworthy, and consistent.
+Any unscheduled interruption in our service could negatively impact our financial results.
+Frequent or persistent system failures that result in the unavailability of our technology platforms or slower response times could reduce our members, Clients and Network Partners' ability to access our technology platforms, impair the delivery of our products and services, and harm the perception of our platforms as reliable, trustworthy, and consistent.
 Our insurance policies provide only limited coverage for service interruptions and may not adequately compensate us for any losses that may occur due to any failures or interruptions in our systems.

-Some of our technology platforms may link to or utilize open source software, and any failure to comply with the terms of one or more of these open source licenses could negatively affect our business.
+Our technology platforms may link to or utilize open source software, and any failure to comply with the terms of one or more of these open source licenses could negatively affect our business.

-Some of our technology platforms may incorporate software covered by open source licenses.
+Our technology platforms may incorporate software covered by open source licenses.
 The terms of various open source licenses have not been interpreted by United States courts, and there is a risk that such licenses could be construed in a manner that imposes unfavorable conditions on us.
 For example, by the terms of certain open source licenses, we could be required to offer our technology platforms that incorporate the open source software for no cost, that we make publicly available source code for modifications or derivative works that we created based upon, incorporating or using the open source software, and/or that we license such modifications or derivative works under the terms of the particular open source license.
 If portions of our proprietary software are determined to be subject to an open source license, then the value of our technologies and services could be reduced.

 In addition to risks related to license requirements, usage of open source software may be riskier than use of third-party commercial software, as open source licensors generally do not provide warranties or controls on the origin of the software.
 Many of the risks associated with usage of open source software cannot be eliminated and could negatively affect our business.

-We must adequately protect our brands and the intellectual property rights related to our products and services and avoid infringing on the proprietary rights of others.
+Failure to adequately protect our brands and the intellectual property rights related to our products and services, and infringement of the intellectual property rights of others, would negatively impact our business.